populationgenomics/team-docs/hail.md

 1. Instead of using the standard sign-up link, ask another existing Hail developer to create a Hail developer account for you.
 If you've already signed up, that's okay too, but [a little more work to fix](https://github.com/hail-is/hail/blob/main/dev-docs/services/creating-a-developer-account.md).
 1. Ask to be added to the `hail-dev@populationgenomics.org.au` permissions group.
 1. Follow the instructions to add an [OAuth 2.0 redirect URI](https://github.com/hail-is/hail/blob/main/dev-docs/services/creating-a-developer-account.md), but note that our GCP project is called `hail-295901`.
+Where those instructions say "Click _auth_", our equivalent is _Hail_ --- click on the existing Client ID entry to add another personalised redirect URI within it.
 If your email address is `jane.doe@populationgenomics.org.au`, your Hail `$USERNAME` will be `janedoe` (i.e. does not contain a dot).

 ## Hail Batch Job Resources